PaulKinlan/paul.kinlan.me/content/projects/topicdeck.markdown

 4. It waits for UI state changes using the MutationObserver API and when a column is added to the UI it starts a flow which fetches the latest feed data.

+I don't imagine that this project will take over the world, but I find it very useful.
+It pioneered a new Service Worker rendering model, and it helps me keep up to date with the world.